RubixML/ML/docs/cross-validation/metrics/smape.md

 <span style="float:right;"><a href="https://github.com/RubixML/RubixML/blob/master/src/CrossValidation/Metrics/SMAPE.php">Source</a></span>

 # SMAPE
-*Symmetric Mean Absolute Percentage Error* expresses the relative error of a set of predictions and their labels as a percentage.
-It has an upper bound of 100 and a lower bound of 0.
+*Symmetric Mean Absolute Percentage Error* is a scale-independent regression metric that expresses the relative error of a set of predictions and their labels as a percentage.
+It is an improvement over the standard MAPE in that it is both upper and lower bounded.

 **Estimator Compatibility:** Regressor